yabeshisaac/aws-cloudmart-multiaz-ecommerce/README.md

 Customer Order Status
 ```

+When checkout completes, the application stores the order in Aurora and publishes an order message to Amazon SQS.

+A separate background worker long-polls the queue and handles the message asynchronously.

-This allows checkout to complete without waiting for background order processing.
+This allows the customer-facing checkout flow to remain decoupled from background processing.

 ![Amazon SQS](screenshots/sqs-queue.png)